kazajhodo/launcher/README.md

 Bash script that swaps system and terminal php versions using Homebrew.

 # Dependencies
+Homebrew.
 Written on macOS Sierra, 10.12.6.

 Feel free to use/modify.
 Developed for personal use.

 # Functionality walkthrough
 Detects if Homebrew is installed, if not exits.